DcMatch: Unsupervised Multi-Shape Matching with Dual-Level Consistency: Implementation Details

 \section{Implementation Details}

 All learning-based methods are implemented in PyTorch 2.1.0 with CUDA 12.1.
-Classical baselines such as ZoomOut, Smooth Shells, IsoMuSh, and CycoMatch are implemented in MATLAB R2018a, using the official code provided by the authors.
+Axiomatic baselines such as ZoomOut, SmoothShells, IsoMuSh, and CycoMatch are implemented in MATLAB R2018a, using the official code provided by the authors.
 All experiments are run on an NVIDIA TITAN RTX GPU and an Intel i9-9920X CPU (3.50 GHz).

 We use DiffusionNet as the feature extractor with WKS descriptors as input.
 For the SMAL dataset, we instead use raw XYZ coordinates and apply random rotation augmentations.
 The output feature dimension is fixed to 256 across all experiments.